jfresh401/Sentry/README.md

 ADDED 3/13/2025: Both TFT and OLED setups for wireless SentrySync.
 ADDED 3/9/2025: SentrySync can now be remote and wireless running even on batteries!
 ADDED 3/6/2025: SentrySync is now in Full Color!
 New files and diagram added.
 ADDED 2/24/2025: SentrySync2.ino and SentrySync3.ino work with wifi.
 SentrySync3.ino adds Over-The-Air update capabilities for uploading a sketch to ESP32 wirelessly.
 Updated diagram.
 Thanks to ViolentLambs and Charly Gaber for helping out with this.
 Check out Charly's Fiver account.
 He does great work!
 <a href="https://www.fiverr.com/s/1qQEpKK">
   <img src="https://mms.businesswire.com/media/20190711005205/en/732296/5/FIV_Logo_Green-Circle.jpg?download=1&_gl=1*xlfouw*_gcl_au*NDY3MTMzMDY4LjE3NDA0MDgxNzM.*_ga*MjA3NTI1NzA3OS4xNzQwNDA4MTcz*_ga_ZQWF70T3FK*MTc0MDQwODE3Mi4xLjAuMTc0MDQwODE3My41OS4wLjA." alt="Charly's Fiver Profile" width="200">
 </a>

+# NOTES
+- **SentrySync1.ino:** Original by Element.
+All functions do not work correctly for some reason.
+- **SentrySync2.ino:** Edited by ViolentLamb and Charly Gaber.
+All functions work as intended in original.
+- **SentrySync3.ino:** Edited by JFresh.
+This is for 0.96inch OLED and 0.96inch TFT .ino files.
+You'll also need to use the "Libraries" folder to find arduino library files required.
+Drag and drop to replace these files in your arduino IDE files.
+This version also includes OTA update capabilites for the ESP.
+NO WIRES NEEDED TO UPDATE THE ESP CODE.
+- **SentrySync4.ino:** Edited by JFresh.
+This is the remote version of the above, plus added a larger screen size alternative.
+Same libraries as above need to be used.
+There are a few versions.
+Console only screen, Controller/remote only screen, and both console and controller screens.
+See files/folders for details.

 # Sentry
-Sentry is a project I started as a fun experiment to bring a status screen to the Xbox 360, inspired by the old LCD mods for the original Xbox.
+Sentry is a project I (Element) started as a fun experiment to bring a status screen to the Xbox 360, inspired by the old LCD mods for the original Xbox.
 Currently, the project is unfinished however, it does have a handful of features in its current state, including:

 - **Temperature Monitoring**: Actively updates and displays the consoles current temperature readings.
 - **Network Information**: Displays the console's IP address when connected via Wi-Fi or LAN.